-Charlie Coldfield is an actor, writer and creative partner of multi-media production company Wandering Tiger.
+Charlie Coldfield is an actor, writer, director and creative partner of multi-media production company Wandering Tiger.

 Charlie is also part of Unearth, a heritage lottery project bringing to life the stories and histories of Devon villages and working with playright Lucy Bell, folk musician Jim Causley, visual artist Pete Margerum and actor Kirsty Cox in a commissioned team led by Kate Green.
 As a regular member of Nuts and Volts Theatre company he has helped devise and perform their own brand of participatory theatre, including the eccentric and quintessentially British Public Transport Appreciation Society and the bizarre empty shop installation Killing Time.

 He has a long standing relationship with Exeter’s Bike Shed Theatre, appearing as Darcy in their first ever production, The Distance, Shaun McCarthy’s adaptation of A Christmas Carol as Cratchit and Marley and Peter Kesterton’s bleak but moving Playing with Snails.
 Additionally he directed Cul De Sac, which received 3 stars from The Guardian and Sam Randall’s short play Exposure.
 Most recently he appeared in a co-production with The Wardrobe Ensemble, Edgar and the Land of Lost at the venue, which also played host to the aforementioned Granny Eyeball.

 Charlie’s one man show Clarke Andrews Tempest, a multi-media collaboration with photographer and filmmaker Benjamin Borley received a 4 star review from Remotegoat and the audience reactions included the following comments.
 “Amazing – beautifully crafted and a fabulous idea.”
 “Epic – moving character and emotion seamlessly.”
 “A committed and engaging performance.”
 He also wrote and acted in a one act play The Going Rate at London’s White Bear Pub Theatre.

 Charlie is a regular performer for the site specific theatre company Four of Swords, playing buttoned up lawyer Utterson in Jeckyll and Hyde, insane super baddie Aeetes in Jason and the Argonauts and a rough and ready Banquo in Macbeth.